whenceforth/local-code-review/README.md

 ## Improvements
-These started as quick and dirty scripts for personal use only and have evolved slowly over the years.
+These started as quick and dirty scripts for personal use only and have evolved in an ad hoc manner over the years, usually with quick and dirty fixes focused only on a particular current need.
 For wider use they'd probably benefit from, among other things:

+1. automated tests
-1. better option processing
+2. better option processing
-2. a help option
+3. a help option
-3. bash linting
+4. bash linting
+5. maybe just a re-write